Expat Life in Bali: What to Expect

 Choosing to ride a scooter can be unsafe due to poor scooter safety standards.
 Roads are congested and drunk driving isn’t always monitored, which makes riding scooters dangerous – especially between different parts of the island and at night.

-4. Many Stray Dogs
+4. Dealing with Stray Dogs on the Island

 Wandering around the island, you’ll see a lot of stray dogs.
 Be careful and make sure you’re vaccinated against rabies in case you’re bitten.
 It’s an unfortunate aspect of life in Bali.
 Many expats find themselves adopting stray dogs or donating to organizations that help stray dogs.